sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Customize the Office suite of tiles

 The Microsoft Office suite of tiles appears at the top, left corner of the Start layout.
 There are a few different options available to customize this suite of tiles.
-The option you choose should reflect the version of Office you've pre-installed to the device.

-* If you've pre-installed Office desktop brdige to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
+* If you've pre-installed Office Centennial to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
   * Use the `AppendOfficeSuiteChoice` tag to indicate whether **Office 365** or **Create** is used as the heading for the Office suite of tiles.

 * If you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml`.